Caroline Simmons

-Caroline Simmons (born February 10, 1986) is an American politician serving as the mayor of Stamford, Connecticut.
-A member of the Democratic Party, she previously served as State Representative for Connecticut's 144th District, where she was the youngest female legislator in Connecticut state office.
-She is married to former Republican State Senator Art Linares.
+Caroline B. Simmons (born February 10, 1986) is an American politician serving as the mayor of Stamford, Connecticut.
+A member of the Democratic Party, she previously served as state representative for Connecticut's 144th District, where she was the youngest female legislator in Connecticut state office.
+She is married to former State Senator Art Linares, a Republican.
 Simmons won the 2021 Stamford mayoral election, becoming the city's first female mayor.

-Early life and career
+Early life and education

-Simmons was born in Greenwich, Connecticut and raised in a family of five children with a Democratic mother and Republican father.
+Simmons was born February 10, 1986 in Greenwich, Connecticut, one of five children, to Steven J. Simmons (born 1946), a graduate of Cornell University and Harvard Law School, a former professor at University of California, Irvine, and a cable entrepreneur turned contemporary artist, and Mary "Eileen" Simmons (née Haggerty; born 1949).
+Her father, who is originally from Long Island, is being described as moderate Republican and her mother as moderate Democrat.
+Her younger brother is Nick Simmons.

 She was the president of her high school, captain of three varsity sports and a two-time All-American lacrosse player.
 She earned her bachelor's degree from Harvard College in 2008, where she majored in Government.
 While in college, Simmons played on the varsity lacrosse team and spent a semester studying abroad at the American University in Egypt.

+Professional career

 After graduating Harvard she worked on Barack Obama's Presidential Transition Team, before accepting a job at the Department of Homeland Security.
 At the Department of Homeland Security, Simmons served as Director of Special Projects in the Counterterrorism Coordinator's Office and traveled to Kabul many times for her work.
 Simmons also earned a Master of Arts degree in Middle East Studies from the Elliott School of International Affairs at George Washington University in 2011.